Temigo/nu-wiki/chain/clustering/dense.md

 ## 2. GraphSPICE

-GraphSPICE is an extension of SPICE to
+GraphSPICE is an enhancement of SPICE to explicitly use local geometric information during label generation.
+This is done by applying a edge classification loss to a k-nearest neighbor graph over the 3D voxel coordinates.

 ### A. Description